ParasGurkhude/Paras-s-Profile/README.md

 **<h2> Hello👋, I am Paras Rajeshlal Gurkhude</h2>**

 <p class="empty"><em>
-Passionate Frontend Developer  with skills HTML, CSS, and JavaScript.
-Possessing solid knowledge in Python and basic data structures and algorithms (DSA).
-A detail-oriented and collaborative team player committed to delivering visually appealing and user-centric web experiences.
-Experienced with React and Chakra UI, eager to contribute technical acumen to dynamic projects and expand proficiency in emerging technologies.
+Dynamic Frontend Developer with adept skills in HTML5, CSS3, JavaScript, and React.
+Proficient in responsive web design and integrating frontend components with server-side APIs.
+Demonstrates excellence in effective communication, attention to detail, and leveraging Generative AI for innovative solutions.
+Quick learner of new tech stacks.
 <p>More About Masai School:  <a href="https://masaischool.com/" target="_blank"><b>Click Here</b></a></p>
 </em></p>